anzusystems/common-admin/docs/editor/nodes/embed-minute/index.md

 # embedMinute

 ## Features
-- User can select minute topic using filterable dialog
+- user can insert minute topic using filterable dialog
-- User can set title, date from and to, enable or disable auto refresh
+- user can set title, date from and to, enable or disable auto refresh

 ## Node schema